yunpengn/blog/README.md

 # Deploy the website
 hexo deploy
 ```

-You should have access to the Git repository for deployment.
+- _Notice: You should have access to the Git repository for deployment._

 ## Acknowledgements